speedyleion/speedyleion.github.io/_posts/2021-01-20-in-source-code-generation.markdown

   run the build commands.
 Since the header isn't advertising itself as generated to CMake, there is no way for Ninja to know to mark users of the header as out of date during the initial inspection of the build tree.
-One can invoke the build twice, but this is error prone.
+One can invoke the build twice to work around this, but this is error prone.

 [add_custom_command]: https://cmake.org/cmake/help/latest/command/add_custom_command.html